By Bryan Orr

 In your daily life start by simply practicing saying “hello” to passersby, forcing yourself into the public domain.
-You may even want to consider joining a public speaking group.
+You may even want to consider joining a public speaking workshop.
 All of those practices will help you become more comfortable with strangers and in turn they will feel more comfortable around you.
 You can also show your passion for your work.
 What you have to sell is pretty incredible.
 If it wasn’t, you wouldn’t be selling it, and you wouldn’t have customers looking to buy it.
 Each of these things will help you gain some extrovert qualities and make you a better salesperson.

 If you’re an extrovert, it’s time to slow down and develop a few introverted qualities.
 It is human nature to enjoy talking about ourselves, but in order to build relationships we need to listen more.
 In your next conversation pay attention to what others are saying and ask questions.
 It will promote better listening skills and build stronger relationships with customers.
 Extroverts will often say they have a hard time sitting still and focusing on reading, but recognize that reading is an opportunity for you to learn more, to better prepare yourself, and will broaden your horizons as a salesperson.